tldr-pages/tldr/pages/common/lando.md

 > Local development environment and DevOps tool built on Docker.
 > More information: <https://docs.lando.dev/cli/>.

-- Initialize code for use with lando:
+- Initialize code for use with `lando`:

 `lando init`